 In eco-mode, power flows directly from the utility mains supply to the load during normal operation, so bypassing the rectifier and inverter inefficiencies.
 If a mains problem is detected, the critical load is switched to the inverter output.

 While eco-mode efficiency can reach 99 percent or more, it exposes the load to any incoming mains problems during normal operation.
 Accordingly, users should weigh the benefits of increased UPS operating efficiency against the risk created by operating in eco-mode.
+It is worth highlighting that this risk will only grow as more strain is placed on the mains grid to maintain frequency and voltage at stable levels due to the growing proportion of supply coming from renewable sources.

 To meet ever-increasing pressure to curb power consumption, UPS users must avail themselves of every technique to improve energy efficiency.
 Their best option is to choose a UPS that not only benefits from modern, modular transformerless topology, but also offers a smart module switching capability like Xtra VFI to maintain high efficiency levels under all load conditions.